This is part 2 of a 3-part series about the ConvertKit email editor:

 All the text formatting options you need to start composing! ✍🏻

-After all, text is the most fundamental building block of virtually any email!
-Here's how to make it work for your content.
+At the end of the day, text is the most fundamental building block of any email.
+Here's how to make your content shine!

 Just start typing.